shirinyamani/Algorithms/graph/floydwarshall/readme.md

 So for exp imagine we wanna get to A from D via C! if so, then the D[source] will be D, D[destination] will be A and viaX will be C! then the calculation comes afterward!

 So what we are basically doing here is using **all** vertices as **viaX** one time and calculate the formula and if it passes the condition then we update the relative edge in the initial Matrix!
-(12 in Matrix)
+(12 in Matrix) we do the same process for each and every Vertices in the Matrix (**V=number of Vertices times**)!